ZeroVocabulary/ZeroVocabulary.github.io/_posts/2019-2-06-forward-kinematics.md

 ![Figure](/assets/images/ForwardKinematics/MatrixTranslation.png)

 Those are the requirements done.
-For the forward kinematics, I used Denavit Hartenberg (DH) convention since it seems like the most common one.
+For the forward kinematics, I used Denavit Hartenberg (DH) convention since it seems like the most common convention.
 It uses 4 parameters to change frame, θ, r, α, and d.
-This video is much better at explaining it than any explanation with words.
+This video is much better at explaining it than any explanation with words or pictures.
 [https://www.youtube.com/watch?v=rA9tm0gTln8](https://www.youtube.com/watch?v=rA9tm0gTln8)

 Varying θ or d allows us to rotate or translate.
-If we want to do multiple rotations or translations in a joint, we can pretend there are multiple joints in the same location with zero length links connecting them.
+If we want to do multiple rotations or translations in a joint, we can use multiple joints in the same location with zero length links connecting them.

 This is a screenshot from Wikipedia of the matrices for the transformation with some highlights.